THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Fort Collins Child Custody Modification Attorney

 If you are going through a divorce in Fort Collins and children are involved, do not wait until this important decision is entirely in a judge’s hands.
-Visit our Contact Us page or Call the Fort Collins child custody lawyers at the Law Office of Stephen Vertucci at (970) 900-1800 today and arrange for a consultation.
+Contact us or call the Fort Collins child custody modification lawyers at The Law Office of Stephen Vertucci at (970) 900-1800 today and arrange for a consultation.

-Court Considerations When a Custody Change is Requested
+Court Considerations When a Custody Modification is Requested

-- When the child has moved into the other parent’s home and established him/herself as part of that family, with the custodial parent’s consent.
+- When the child has moved into the other parent’s home and established him/herself as part of that family, with the consent of the custodial parent.

 - When the parents have both agreed to a change in the child’s primary residence.